edenbwt/Honda-ECU/README.md

 ### Key Features
 - **Fuel Injection Control** – Supports batch or semi-sequential injection for smooth performance.
-- **Ignition Timing Control** – Using the stock Honda distributor and internal igniter for precise timing.
+- **Ignition Timing Control** – Utilizing the stock Honda distributor and internal igniter for precise timing.
 - **Sensor Inputs** – Connects to MAP, TPS, IAT, ECT, and O2 sensors for engine monitoring and control.
-- **Idle Air Control (IAC)** – Control of either 2-wire or 3-wire IACVs.
+- **Idle Air Control (IAC)** – Control for either 2-wire or 3-wire IACVs.
-- **Power Supply & Signal Conditioning** – Ensuring reliable and stable signal processing.
+- **Power Supply & Signal Conditioning** – Ensures reliable and stable signal processing.

 ---

-## 🧠 Teensy 3.5/3.6 MCU Selection
+## 🧠 Teensy 4.1 MCU Selection

-We’ve chosen the **Teensy 3.5/3.6** as our microcontroller for this ECU project.
-Why?
-Because it offers:
+For this ECU project, we've chosen the **Teensy 4.1** as our microcontroller.
+The Teensy 4.1 offers significant improvements over previous versions, making it ideal for both current and future expansion:

-- **Power & Speed** – With 120-180 MHz processing power, it's faster than the Arduino Mega often used in Speeduino ECUs.
+- **Increased Power & Speed** – With a 600 MHz processing speed, the Teensy 4.1 provides faster, smoother performance than the Teensy 3.5/3.6.
-- **Expandable I/O** – Enough I/O to manage a 4-cylinder engine today and more advanced features tomorrow.
+- **Ample I/O and Expandability** – It has sufficient I/O to handle a 4-cylinder engine now and more advanced features as we expand.
-- **3.3V Logic with 5V Input Tolerance** – Works with both 3.3V and 5V signals for broad compatibility.
+- **3.3V Logic Compatibility** – Compatible with both 3.3V and 5V inputs, ensuring flexibility across various sensor setups.

-This board sets us up for current and future performance needs, whether it's sequential injection, turbo control, or ethanol adjustments. ⚡
+This board sets us up to handle sequential injection, turbo control, ethanol adjustments, and more advanced functionality in the future. ⚡

 ---